mabauer/tinyscript/README.md

 Setup
 -----

-When you're done with playing around with the online demo and want to istall your own version of *tinyscript* or start hacking on it, here are a few steps to get started.
+When you're done with playing around with the online demo and want to install your own version of *tinyscript* or start hacking on it, here are a few steps to get started.
 As *xtext* is a part of the Eclipse project, it is best developed with Eclipse.
-As of 2021, the current version is developed using *Eclipse 2021-12* and xtext 2.25.0.
+As of 2021, the current version is developed using *Java 11*, *Eclipse 2021-12* and *xtext 2.25.0*.
 The project can be build using *Maven*. *tinyscript* consists of a number of seperate projects:

-- The *tinyscript* core language in `de.mkbauer.tinyscript` and the corresponding plugins for an Eclipse editor in `de.mkbauer.tinyscript.ide`, `de.mkbauer.tinyscript.ui` and some Eclipse related helper projects in `de.mkbauer.tinyscript.sdk` and `de.mkbauer.tinyscript.updatesite`
+- The *tinyscript* core language in `de.mkbauer.tinyscript` and the corresponding plugins for an Eclipse editor in `de.mkbauer.tinyscript.ide`, `de.mkbauer.tinyscript.ui` and some Eclipse related helper projects in `de.mkbauer.tinyscript.target`, `de.mkbauer.tinyscript.sdk` and `de.mkbauer.tinyscript.updatesite`

 - The *tinyscript* interpreter application in `de.mkbauer.tinyscript.repl` which depends on the core language.
 This application can be used in an intercative mode (*REPL*) or it can execute *tinyscript* files.